EMILY

 BACHELOR OF PSYCHOLOGY, BRIGHAM YOUNG UNIVERSITY

 I have a strong interest in research and evidence-based treatments.
-I am also familiar with faith and faith transitions and happy to talk about these subjects if it's something you'd like to incorporate into your treatment.
+I have had clients all over the Mormon and Ex-Mormon spectrum and happy to talk about these subjects if it's something you'd like to incorporate into your treatment.